tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 [^144]: Hubisz, John L. &ldquo;**The Pleasure of Finding Things Out: The Best Short Works of Richard P. Feynman, by Carl Feynman and Michelle Feynman.**&rdquo; The Physics Teacher, vol. 38, no. 2, 2000, pp. 111. doi:10.1119/1.1558111.

 [^160]:  In that it applies the syntactic features of natural languages.
 This is mentioned in the book: Prusinkiewicz, Przemyslaw, et al. **The Algorithmic Beauty of Plants**.
 Springer, 1996.
 This book is also available online.
 The relevant chapter is  http://algorithmicbotany.org/papers/abop/abop-ch1.pdf.
-This site in general is an excellent resource for algorithims of nature.
+This site in general is an excellent resource for algorithms of nature.

 [^161]: Steingart, Dan. “**The Unfortunate Tetrahedron**.”
 Medium. the unfortunate tetrahedron, May 30, 2017. https://medium.com/the-unfortunate-tetrahedron/the-unfortunate-tetrahedron-ce1e44d0b961.